peterberkenbosch/spree_process_docs/docs/pull_requests.md

 # Pull Requests

-We gladly accept [pull requests](https://help.github.com/articles/using-pull-requests) add documentation, fix bugs and, in some circumstances, add new features to Spree.
+We gladly accept [pull requests](https://help.github.com/articles/using-pull-requests) that add documentation, fix bugs and, in some circumstances, add new features to Spree.

 Here's a quick guide: